FalPix/FalPix/README.md

 # 💫 About Me:
-Trying to be better than yesterday.
+Trying to be better everyday.
 Certain skills that I have worked on includes Control Flow-File Handling-Data Structures (Python), MySQL, Davinci Resolve

 ## 🌐 Socials: